minarikmatus/telereader/README.md

 # Commands

-`/teleinfo` Shows linked Telegram bot name.
+`/teleinfo` Shows linked Telegram bot name and target channel.

 `/telelink telegram_token #channel` Links this bot with Telegram bot account and sets target channel for forwarded messages.
 If no channel is provided, links with current channel.